mahirahs/JobSeeker/README.md

 The chatbot will return a list of job recommendations based on your inputs.
 You can ask for more recommendations or adjust your search preferences.

+OpenAI key:

+Replace "enter_your_openai_key" with your OpenAI key.
+Get your OpenAI key from "https://platform.openai.com/docs/api-reference/authentication"

 Example Interaction:

 Seeker: Do you want a detailed job search?